chalupagrande/backtester/README.md

 ## Packages

 - **core** - All of the core backtesting logic
-- **server**\* - A API server to interact with the core modules, (in case you don't want to write javascript, or if you want to deploy this as a service)
+- **server**\* - An API server to interact with the core modules, (in case you don't want to write javascript, or if you want to deploy this as a service)
 - **services** - Services written for specific Broker dealers.
 (Currently only includes Alpaca)
 - **tools** - Tools and Utilities to support the other packages.